laurivosandi/certidude/README.rst

 Also make sure there is cron.hourly job for creating GSSAPI credential cache - that's necessary for querying LDAP using Certidude machine's credentials.

+Common pitfalls:

+* Following error message may mean that the IP address of the web server does not match the IP address used to join the CA machine to domain, eg when you're running CA behind SSL terminating web server:
+  Bad credentials: Unspecified GSS failure.
+Minor code may provide more information (851968)

 Automating certificate setup
 ----------------------------